arei/talks/ScaleYou/outline.md

 	3. Creative Opportunity
 	Software is as much an art as it is a science.
 	As such, there is a strong component of Creation in the work that we do.
-	Yet must companies already have the "plan" all mapped out.
+	Yet most companies already have the "plan" all mapped out.
-	And they chance to be creative is very micro-ized.
+	And the chance to be creative is very micro-ized.
 	Thus as we grow in our career we seek out greater opportunites to be in a role that allows great chance to be creative.